 "I am not quite alone," Hyala said.
-"I have helpers, and minutes ago it was reported to me that some... yalolum," she smiled, "were returning"
+"I have helpers, and minutes ago it was reported to me that some... yalolums," she smiled, "were returning."

 "Uh... but..."
 He swallowed at the brave sight of her.
-Awe fell on him, poured on him: the vision of a beauty and a dignity so exalted that it merged with ease into a gentle kindness, without strain on her part but with plenty of strain on his: he must endure the receiver's overload, the helpless, impossible longing to be worthy, to give back, to express eloquent gratitude for the encounter -
+Awe flooded him, the vision of a beauty and a dignity so full-circle exalted, it merged into a gentle kindness.
+No strain on her part but plenty on his: he must endure the receiver's overload, the helpless longing to be worthy, to express sufficient appreciation -

-"You mean," she helped, "how did I guess you might come this way?
-It's the most direct route; almost line-of-sight to the Husnuth.
+She helped, "You mean, how did I guess you might come this way?
+It's the most direct route: almost line-of-sight to the Husnuth.
 You see, I know what you're about to attempt, Daon N-Y. If anyone can do it, Earthmind, you can."

-The emotional impact of Hyala Movoun upon Nyav was considerable at the calmest of times; today amidst his perilous mission her presence put him in desperate disquiet; moreover from his Terran basement seeped a baffling whisper, I don't care how, I just know she's Rosamund - accompanied by a panicky itch of inferiority.
-Nyav shook his head; he couldn't afford crazy nonsense just now; he had better tell her:
+The emotional impact of Hyala Movoun upon Nyav was considerable at the calmest of times; today amidst his perilous mission her presence put him in desperate disquiet; moreover from his Terran basement seeped a baffling whisper, I don't care how, I just know she's Rosamund - accompanied by a panic of inferiority.
+Nyav shook his head; he couldn't afford crazy nonsense just now.

-"I'm no longer in Terran mode, Hyala!
-That alien part of me has been swept under the... er... carpet.
-All right, I'm still fluent in that kind of lingo, but let me put it this way: Neville Yeadon is no longer boss.
-Were you hoping for some Earth-style coup by any chance?
-Because if so - "
+"I'm no longer in Terran mode, Hyala.
+That alien part of me has been... er... swept under the carpet.
+All right, I'm still fluent in the lingo, but let me put it this way: Neville Yeadon is no longer boss.
+Were you hoping for some Earth-style coup by any chance?"

 "Whatever most helps you to survive, that's what I hope for, Nyav," she said, "and if there's anything I can do to help rescue Barlayn - "

 "I may get back to you on that offer," he evaded.
-But silently he said, Oh no you don't, you fount of splendours, you are going to stay safe, and besides, I sort of agree with that funny voice inside me which now is repeating, can't win this princess, whatever a princess may be.
-For just suppose that I did 'win' her: could I possibly live up to the honour?
-No. Nobody could.
+(Oh no, you fount of splendours, you are going to stay safe, and besides, I sort of agree with that funny voice inside me saying can't win this princess, whatever a princess may be.
+For suppose I did: could I live up to the honour?
+No. Nobody could.)

-...Hyala meanwhile, her features drawn, her posture bowed in resignation, spoke softly to a panel on the adjacent wall.
+...Hyala meanwhile, her posture bowed, spoke to a panel on the adjacent wall.
 "Dynoom, he did what you wished: he refused my help."

 "Do you blame me for insisting?" came the melodious reply.

 "No," she answered wanly.
-"You have your faults, but... compared to the horrendous things I had to do at the end of my first life..."
+"Compared to the horrendous things I had to do at the end of my first life..."

 ...Nyav meanwhile, borne on by the blast of destiny, reached the disused rostrum known as the Ghnoyngh.
 The rendezvous appeared successful: he noted several of his followers, scattered among the citizens going about their business around the heap known as the Husnuth.

-No other building in Olhoav looks at all like this one: a Terran might liken it to a roughly pyramidal mound of giant paint-pots connected by ramps and corridors.
-From his vantage on the Gnhoyngh, Nyav had a good general view of the porous institution which he intended to raid.
-Luckily, he and his men weren't the only ones eyeing the Husnuth.
-Object of constant curiosity to the citizens, the research-complex attracted a sprinkling of sightseers, especially in troubled times when people were apt to wonder what new bane or blessing might issue from its laboratories.
+From his vantage, Nyav had a good general view of the porous institution which he intended to raid.
+No other building in Olhoav resembles it; Terrans might liken it to a roughly pyramidal mound of giant paint-pots connected by ramps and corridors.
+Object of constant curiosity to the citizens, the research-complex attracts sightseers especially in troubled times when people are apt to wonder what new bane or blessing may issue from its laboratories.